DynamicGenetics/Epicosm_legacy/README.md

 2. Twitter API credentials.
 Please see the file in this repository for a template of this file.
 This file must be called "credentials".
 You will need your own Twitter API credentials by having
 a developer account authorised by Twitter.
-Please see Twitter documentation for how to do this.
+Please see Twitter documentation for how to do this, (developer.twitter.com/en/apply-for-access.html).
 Be aware that file names are case sensitive.

 Once these three files are ready, Twongo_Docker_Launcher can be run by double clicking it,